colinyjchung/jinnzhong/content/about/index.md

 title = "About"
 +++

 Jinn is a paper fox wandering the suburban wilds of the Pacific Northwest.
-He howls at evil robot sorcerers with his skulk.
+With his tight-knit skulk of weirdos, loners, and misfits... they howl together at evil robot sorcerers.

 As an aspiring novelist, his current interests and areas of study include: The Renaissance and the Reformation in the 16th century... military tactics and technology (from early modern to present day)... and elements of the esoteric and occult, esp. the Tarot.